[Editor’s note: This story was previously published in January 2019 It has since been updated and republished.]

 When most investors look for consumer stocks to buy, they tend to focus on the manufacturer and brand name and look past the organizations that make those products marketable.

 Big mistake.
-That oversight steers investors right past Packaging Corp of America (NYSE:PKG), which makes the boxes and retail displays most shoppers don’t give a second thought.
+That oversight steers investors right past Packaging Corp of America (NYSE:PKG), which makes the boxes and retail displays most shoppers don’t give a second thought about.

-The big selling feature isn’t the current yield of 3.5%, however, and the fact that the payout hasn’t failed to grow at least a little every year going back to 2010.
+The big selling feature isn’t the current yield of 3.2%, however, and the fact that the payout hasn’t failed to grow at least a little every year going back to 2010.
 It’s the fact that newcomers can step into PKG stock so cheaply.
-Shares are only trading at 10.8 times their past and forward-looking earnings.
+Shares are only trading at 12.7 times their past and 12.3 times forward-looking earnings.

 Tyson Foods (TSN)